JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 While I was poking around the system, Todd was kneeling next to me rambling on and on.
 I wanted to ask him to give me some space, but when Todd acted like this there was little that could be done to stop him.

 Danny came into the writer’s room looking for Todd.
 “So we’re going to Nick’s.
 You coming?”
 And then Todd responded aggressively, “Jack needs to recover my file and then I can go.”
-Then he turned to look at me and blureted, “Do it Jack!”
+Then he turned to look at me and blurted, “Do it Jack!”

 I dead-stared at him, looked at the computer and unplugged it.